toralf/torutils/README.md

 Depending on the rate of inbound SYNs up to 4 connections, minute by minute, are allowed (rule 3+4).
 But if the rate exceeds the limit (rule 2) then any further connection attempt is blocked for the next 30 min even if the rate drops down below the limit within the timeframe.
-The rate limit (rule 3) ensures that the Linux kernel _conntrack_ engine delivers the correct value value (rule 4).
 Rules 1 and 5 are self-explained.

 ### Installation

 The instructions belongs to the IPv4 variant.
 They can be applied in a similar way for the IPv6 script.

 If the parsing of the Tor config (line [124](ipv4-rules.sh#L124)) doesn't work for you then:

 1. define the relay(s) space separated before starting the script, eg.: